The scariest movies to watch on Netflix right now

 The Forest (2016)

-Aokighara Forest in Japan is often referred to as the "suicide forest" for the amount of people who go there to die.
+Aokigahara Forest in Japan is often referred to as the "suicide forest" for the number of people who go there to die.
 What better setting for a horror film?
 The thought of a natural environment weighed down with so much death, combined with the sadness that must drive one to such a death, gives this entire film a creepy atmosphere that's further compounded by figures who might be ghosts and Natalie Dormer playing twins searching for each other — it's not always clear which one is alive and which isn't.

 Gerald’s Game (2017)